-The discount rate used to measure the total OPEB liability/ (asset) was 6.25%.
-The projection of cash flows used to determine the discount rate assumed that the city's contributions will be made at rates equal to the actuarially determined contribution rates.
+The discount rate used to measure the total OPEB liability/

+(asset) was 6.25%.
+The projection of cash flows used to determine the discount rate assumed that the city's The long-term expected rate of return was determined using contributions will be made at rates equal to the actuarially determined contribution rates.
 Based on those assumptions, the plan's fiduciary net position was projected to be available to make all projected OPEB payments for current active and inactive employees and beneficiaries.
 Therefore, the long-term expected rate of return on plan investments was applied to all periods of projected benefit payments to determine the total OPEB liability/(asset).